-Leveraging digital manufacturing and industry 4.0 readiness tops the strategic agenda in most organizations.
-Having the most agile development tools can help you beat the competition.
-Nano Dimension’s additive manufacturing technology allows engineers and hardware developers to promote and accelerate change, bringing agility to the world of hardware.
-More efficient agile workflows are helping teams to meet the fast pace of today’s product lifecycles.
+Leveraging digital manufacturing and Industry 4.0 readiness tops the strategic agenda in most high-tech organizations.
+Having the most agile development tools can help you gain a valuable edge over the competition.
+Nano Dimension’s precision additive manufacturing technology for printed electronics allows engineers and designers to bring this much needed agility to the world of hardware.
+With the DragonFly System, agile workflows are helping teams around the world meet the fast pace to today’s product life cycles.

 Replacing outsourced traditional prototyping with in-house agile, cost- and time-effective processes provides many benefits:

 "We were so impressed with Nano Dimension’s 3D printers that we quickly moved to make them central to our entire digital infrastructure.”

 “Such development is planned to lead to cost reductions of $400k per small satellite, thus providing enormous market capabilities for both entities.”

 - Space Florida, Harris Corporation collaboration with Nano Dimension to develop next generation 3D printed electronic systems

 “There is a lot of enthusiasm around the DragonFly 2020 Pro 3D Printer in terms of technological breakthrough and how it can radically change development processes.
 Our objective is to use the system to simplify workflows and design increasingly complex parts – which will include PCBs and embedded circuits – with many more functions than are possible with traditional techniques.”

 - Oliver Vancauwenberghe, Sensor Research Manager at Safran Tech